apache/pekko-connectors/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 This connector communicates to Pub/Sub via the gRPC protocol.
 The integration between Akka Stream and gRPC is handled by
 @extref[Akka gRPC $akka-grpc.version$](akka-grpc:).
-For a connector that uses HTTP for the communication, take a look at the alternative @ref[Alpakka Google Cloud Pub/Sub](google-cloud-pub-sub.md) connector.
+For a connector that uses HTTP for the communication, take a look at the alternative @ref[Apache Pekko Connectors Google Cloud Pub/Sub](google-cloud-pub-sub.md) connector.

 @@project-info{ projectId="google-cloud-pub-sub-grpc" }